dev-loki/europython2024-python-unplugged-slides/chapter03_summarization.md

 ````md magic-move
 ```python {1-5|11-18}
+"""
-"""We still have these - will hide them in the next slide""" def unique_lenders(...): ... def family_list(...): ... def unlent_books_count(...): ...
+We still have these - will hide them completely in the next slide
+"""
+def unique_lenders(...): ...
+def unique_families(...): ...
+def unlent_books_count(...): ...
 class Statistics(NamedTuple): ...